CWood-sdf/banana.nvim/wiki/Home.md

 ## Goals

 _Currently_, the goal for banana is to implement enough of a subset of html and css such that it is possible to make anything.
-There are several niceties in html and css that would probably be very easy to implement right now (namely other css selector types), but my goals are to get maximize the library capabilities before rounding out the feature set.
-If you would like one of these features, post an issue.
-I will happily add a feature if you want it, but I will not work on some of these features unless asked to.
+There are several things in html and css that would probably be very easy to implement right now (namely other css selector types), but my goals are to get maximize the library capabilities before rounding out the feature set.
+I will happily add a feature if you want it, but some features I probably will not work on until asked

 ## Getting started